-Happy Fourth of July, everybody, and God bless America.
+Happy Tuesday, everybody, and God Bless America.

 It is said that Americans don't like titles.